 The Great Pyramid is also called the Pyramid of Khufu (Cheops), after the Pharaoh who probably had the pyramids built.
 At a height of 481.4 ft (147 m), the Great Pyramid was the tallest man-made structure until the 1800s.
 Each side of the Great Pyramid is oriented with one of the cardinal directions of the compass (north, south, east, and west).
 Visitors can enter the Great Pyramid through a passage in the masonry.
-The Great Pyramid of Khufu is made up of two million blocks of stone, and is estimated to weigh 5.75 million tons.
+The Great Pyramid of Khufu is made up of around 2.3 million blocks of stone, and is estimated to weigh 5.75 million tons.
 Visitors can enter the Great Pyramid through a passage in the masonry.

 In front of the Great Pyramid stands the Sphinx, a statue of a creature with the body of a lion and the head of a man.
 The Sphinx, which stands 20 meters (66 feet) high, and measures about 73.5 meters long, was probably carved over 4,500 years ago out of sandstone.